nscharrenberg/DPI6-Loanbroker/README.md

 The loan broker receives the `BankInterestReply` and converts it to a `LoanReply` stating the loan and the interest for the client.
 The client receives the `LoanReply` and can see what the interest will be for the loan.

+## Dependency Requirements
+This project makes use of the following dependencies:
+ - Java EE
+ - Java Message Service
+ - Apache ActiveMQ

+Be sure to have these dependencies available.